Watercolor Painting Workshops

 Architectural Drafting and Rendering Workshop

-Participants in this workshop will learn the techniques to draw and paint portraits of homes, buildings, and other structures.
+Participants in this specialty workshop will learn the techniques to draw and paint portraits of homes, buildings, and other structures.
 They will learn how to create perspective in their compositions, draw and paint trees and landscaping elements, and depict architectural features such as siding, stucco, brick, shingles, windows, etc. Participants will work from their own photos or blueprints, which must be sized to correspond to their watercolor paper.

 140# watercolor paper